dimitrietataru/csharpstyle/04. Spacing/✔ single line comments must begin with a single space.md

 ### ✔ Single line comments must begin with a single space ✔
 ###

-> Single line comments should not begin with no space, or multiple spaces.
+> Single line comments should not begin with mutiple spaces, or no space.

 ### ✔
 ``` csharp